inelpandzic/pexecutor/README.md

 ## Things to Improve

-This is the list of known things that can be improved
+This is the list of known things that can be improved:
-- Lack of tests (or no tests to be more precise).
+- Better and more tests.
 - If the task queue is exhausted, submitting a task will be blocked and with the all workers busy with long running tasks, the system can halt.
 The end user should not wait necessarily for this operation.
 - Workers should be gracefully shutdown.
+- Using a concurrent map like [orcaman/concurrent-map](https://github.com/orcaman/concurrent-map) for the backing map will be more efficient because it is sharded and only the shard to which the key belongs iis locked, rather than the whole map like it is done now.
+- It would be nicer if it is packaged in a Docker container